About

 ISBN: 978-3-00-073275-1

 2019 marked the publication of the first volume of the “PortLand” book series, called “Towards PortLand”.
 It describes in great detail, how the “PortLand” work cycle started and which ideas and motivations it is based upon.
-Meanwhile, two editions of the book are sold out, its contents, however, will be re-edited and included in an upcoming collected edition that will cover the complete work cycle, planned for 2025.
+Meanwhile, two editions of the book are sold out, its contents, however, will be re-edited and included in an upcoming collected edition that will cover the complete work cycle, planned for autumn 2025.

 “In a world full of conflicting interests and beliefs, how do artists root themselves?
 Where do they find their sense of direction?
 These questions underlie the exhibition Taking Root. ...
 The eleven artists presented ... did find some roots.
 They have developed a focus in their practice and in their interests, and that is what gives their work depth.”